-Different financial institutions help companies borrow money with collateral such as equipment, machine, company vehicles, inventory, etc.
+Different financial institutions help companies borrow money with collateral such as equipment, machines, company vehicles, inventory, etc.

-The bank will then apply a lien on the collateral, and if the company fails to pay the loan, the said collaterals will be collected by the bank.
+The bank will then apply a lien on the collateral, and if the company fails to pay the loan, the said collateral will be collected by the bank.

 Although cash flow financing works the same, the cash works as the collateral for the loan in this option.
 However, it doesn’t use physical assets.